pycon-mentored-sprints/community-handbook/docs/mentors/01-index.md

 title: Mentored Sprints Mentors Welcome!
 ---

-# Mentors Handbook
+# Mentors' Handbook

 Welcome Mentored Sprints mentors!
-We are so grateful to have you all onboard :pray:.
+We are so grateful to have you all onboard :pray:, we would not be able to run Mentored Sprints without your help.
 We have put together a set of docs to guide and help you prepare for the Mentored Sprints.

 !!!info "Getting you ready for mentoring"
     For your convenience, we have created documentation for both, in-person and online sprints: